yext/answers-search-ui/README.md

 ## Vertical Results Component

 The Vertical Results component shares all the same configurations from Universal Results, but you don't need to specifiy a config or context.
+You may limit the number of search results returned, with a maximum of 50.

 You define all the options at the top level object.